Effie375/Effie375/README.md

 👩‍🎓 _**[Cultural tecnology and communication|UotA](http://www.ct.aegean.gr/En/En_Index)**_ 👩‍🎓

-I am from Greece and I am an undergraduate student from the **University of the Aegean**, where I want to secure a place in the world of programming to use and further develop my analytical skills and knowledge in a practical and fast environment.
+I am a pre-Graduate student at the Department of Cultural Technology and Communication of the University of the Aegean.
+I want to secure a place in the world of programming to use and further develop my analytical skills and knowledge in a practical and fast environment.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.
+I like to explore new technologies and develop software solutions.

 ## My University Courses